quentinjamet/quentinjamet.github.io/_posts/2016-05-19-climatology-iceberg-melt.md

 of Antarctic freshwater sources in earth system models.

-![image]({{site.baseurl}}/img/1-s2.0-S1463500316300300-gr6.jpg "climatology of iceberg freswater flux") *This illustrtaion show the estimated limatology of iceberg freshwater flux over the Southern Ocean in mm/day for
+![image]({{site.baseurl}}/img/1-s2.0-S1463500316300300-gr6.jpg "climatology of iceberg freswater flux") *This illustration show the estimated climatology of iceberg freshwater flux over the Southern Ocean in mm/day for
 (a) summer, (b) autumn, (c) winter and (d) spring seasons.*